-Wiring boards are supported, utilizing STK500 V2.x protocol, but a simple DTR/RTS toggle to set the boards into programming mode.
+Wiring boards (e.g. Arduino Mega 2560 Rev3) are supported, utilizing STK500 V2.x protocol, but a simple DTR/RTS toggle to set the boards into programming mode.
 The programmer type is "wiring".
+Note that the -D option will likely be required in this case, because the bootloader will rewrite the program memory, but no true chip erase can be performed.

 The Arduino (which is very similar to the STK500 1.x) is supported via its own programmer type specification "arduino".
+This programmer works for the Arduino Uno Rev3.